Vitamin B6 - Do Kids Need Vitamin B6 (Pyridoxine)?

 - Skin problems

-Confusion and irritability: Vitamin B6 is important for several brain functions, and its deficiency can lead to neurological problems in children.
-Research shows that children with increased irritability, as well as poor cognitive and interpersonal skills are commonly deficient in vitamin B6.
+Confusion and irritability: Vitamin B6 is crucial for brain function, and deficiency can cause neurological issues in children, including irritability and poor cognitive and interpersonal skills.
 (9)

 Skin problems: Clinical symptoms of severe vitamin B6 deficiency include several skin problems.
 Many studies have revealed that dermatitis (skin irritation), glossitis (inflammation of the tongue), and cheilosis (cracking and scaling of lip and mouth corners) are common responses to vitamin B6 deficiency.
 (1)